bugcrowd/templates/submissions/description/external_behavior/system_clipboard_leak/template.md

-# System Clipboard Leak

-## Overview of the Vulnerability

 The system clipboard leaks sensitive information when performing a copy and paste function within the application.
 An attacker could abuse this clipboard leak to steal sensitive information that a user copied to their clipboard in the application.

 ## Business Impact